20 Best Trap Workout and Exercises for Mass and Strength

 15. Bent Over Barbell Rows

-The Bent over barbell row is a compound exercise that primarily targets the muscles of the upper back, including the latissimus dorsi, rhomboids, and traps.
+The bent-over barbell row is a compound exercise that primarily targets the upper back muscles, including the latissimus dorsi, rhomboids, and traps.

 • Keeping your hands shoulder-width apart or closer targets the inner section of the lats, trap, and rhomboid.